Robin White (tennis)

-Robin White is a former professional tennis player from the United States.
+Robin White (born December 10, 1963) is a former professional tennis player from the United States.

 White played on the WTA Tour from 1983 to 1995.
 She won two singles titles: in Hershey, Pennsylvania, in 1985 and in Auckland in 1992.
 The highlight of her career was her victory with Gigi Fernández in the US Open women's doubles in 1988.
 She won 11 other doubles titles, including the US Open mixed doubles in 1989 with Shelby Cannon.
 She was a finalist in the Australian Open mixed doubles in 1991 and reached the final of the women's doubles in 1994 with Katerina Maleeva.

 White's singles record includes wins over Pam Shriver, Hana Mandlíková and Gabriela Sabatini.
 Her highest rankings were world No. 15 for singles and No. 8 for doubles.
 She currently is a full-time national coach for women's tennis for the USTA.

+She is not related to Anne White, a contemporary on the WTA tour.